rcmdnk/vim_ahk/README.md

 or launch the setting window by `Ctrl-Alt-Shift-v`.

-If you want to change applications directly in the script, add `GroupAdd VimGroup` lines at the top of vim.ahk (Window title/class can be seen by window spy in AutoHotkey), like:
+If you want to change applications directly in the script, add `GroupAdd VimGroup` lines at the top of vim.ahk (Window title/class can be checked by Window spy of AutoHotkey), like:

-    GroupAdd VimGroup, ahk_exe notepad.exe ; NotePad
+    GroupAdd VimGroup, ahk_exe chrome.exe ; Google Chrome

+Or you can use GUI option setting described below.

 ## Options